archivexyz/multimusicarchiver/README.md

 </tr>
 </table>

-Builds are unsigned -- macOS will require right-click → Open the first launch (Gatekeeper), and Windows will show a SmartScreen warning to click through.
+Builds are unsigned!
+MacOS will require right-click → Open the first launch (Gatekeeper), and Windows will show a SmartScreen warning to click through.

 ## Requirements